Skip to content

 Producer responsibility for vehicles

-Producer responsibility for vehicles means that those of you who import new or second-hand cars in Denmark must contribute to ensuring that the material resources contained in vehicles are utilised as much as possible and treated environmentally correct.
-Furthermore, producer responsibility contributes to ensuring that vehicles are not abandoned illegally on streets or in nature.
+Producer responsibility for vehicles means that those of you who import new or second-hand cars to Denmark must contribute to ensuring that the substances and materials contained in vehicles are utilised as much as possible and treated environmentally correct at the vehicle’s end of life.
+Furthermore, producer responsibility contributes to ensuring that vehicles are not abandoned illegally on streets or in nature, thus becoming so-called ‘orphan’ vehicles.

 Producer responsibility for vehicles is different

 Many different players are involved in the producer responsibility system for vehicles.
-Car importers, dealers, car breakers, and car owners each have their role to play.
+Car importers, dealers, car breakers, and car owners each have their role to play, and they have – by contrast to other producer responsibility fields – each their reporting system.

 A passenger car (M1) destined for the transport of up to nine persons including the driver is subject to the duty of registration for imported vehicles.